sashacozub/yatzy/README.md

-# myFavoriteMovies
+# whatToWatch

-## A website for creating a collection of your favorite movies so you never forget what you like.
+## A website for getting suggestions on what movies to watch.

 _Under development_